Combination Platter: Plot

 The film details the difficulties faced by Robert, young undocumented immigrant who works at a low-paying job in a Sichuan restaurant in the Queens neighborhood of Flushing.
 Seeking to obtain U.S. citizenship, Robert is told that a possible solution is to marry an American woman.
 Though he is initially hesitant towards the idea, he resolves to find someone who will marry him for a green card.
 In the meantime, Robert sends money to his parents back home in Hong Kong, along with letters which falsely portray a positive portrait of his life in America.
 One of Robert’s fellow waiters, Sam, is in major debt, which prompts him to pocket communal tips.
 A pair of regular customers at the restaurant, a young white man and his Asian-American girlfriend, make an impression on Robert.

 Robert’s sympathetic boss Mr. Lee thinks business is too slow to create tax penalties for sponsoring Robert, and if he were to do so, it would take Robert about five years to get his green card.
 Robert also lets his street-smart friend Andy set him up with a shy white woman named Claire.
 However, Robert comes to realize he and Claire have hardly anything in common with each other.
 He ends up confessing to her that the real reason he is with her is to avail himself of a green card, which angers her and results in her breaking up with him.
 At work, Robert confronts Sam about his theft, which leads to Sam’s firing.
-Later, the Department of Immigration raids the restaurant, and Robert narrowly avoids capture by hiding in the walk-in freezer.
+Later, Immigration and Customs Enforcement raids the restaurant, and Robert narrowly avoids capture by hiding in the walk-in freezer.
 After this incident, Robert returns to work.
 With his plight still undetermined, he observes the couple he admires as the young white man proposes to his girlfriend.